-Poet and I (Nerida) headed out to do some real work last week mustering sheep (not that we did anything useful, we were just along for the ride!).
+Poet and I (Nerida) headed out a few weeks ago to do some real work mustering sheep (not that we did anything useful, we were just along for the ride!).
 There were 5 of us on horses, saddled up by 6:30 am and in incredibly steep, rocky, tough (but stunning!) terrain for 6 hours.
 At various points we dismounted and slid (feet sideways) down parts of the mountainside because it was too steep to ride.
 Sheep were tripping and rolling down the hill (amusing! but gives you an idea of how steep it was!!).

 Anyway, here is me, very conscious of gastric ulcers, giving my horse lucerne/alfalfa as I saddled up, letting him pick what grass we could find while out riding if we were stopped for any time so he at least salivated a little bit and immediately giving him water and more lucerne/alfalfa on return to where we had saddled up… meanwhile stifling my panic at watching the other horses eating nothing and trying not to think too much about what was going on in their stomachs.

 So here is my plea!
 Please help us to educate people on how a horse’s stomach works and what they can do (really simple things) to keep their horse’s stomach and therefore their horse healthy and pain free.
-Share the information below with them and have them understand that a horse’s stomach should never be empty and that as much as is practical you should never work a horse on an empty stomach.
+Share this article on Avoiding Gastric Ulcers with them and have them understand that a horse’s stomach should never be empty and that as much as is practical you should never work a horse on an empty stomach.

 Thank you!!
 From us and from all of the horses who will be so much better off when their owners understand how they work just a tiny bit better.